BillMills/woddemo/README.md

 #### Does it install?

+ 1. Clone this repo: `git clone https://github.com/BillMills/woddemo.git; cd woddemo`
- 1. Install `wodpy`: `sudo pip install wodpy`
+ 2. Install `wodpy`: `sudo pip install wodpy`
- 2. Run this demo: `python demo.py`
+ 3. Run this demo: `python demo.py`
- 3. Did it print 61.93?
+ 4. Did it print 61.93?
   - Yes: Great!
 Installation has worked.
 Open an issue, tell me your operating system version and python version, and that things seem ok.
   - No: Something has gone wrong with installation.
 Please open an issue, cut and paste in any error messages you got, and tell me your operating system version and python version.
 Thanks!

 #### Do the tests pass for you?

- 1. Clone the development repo for wodpy: `git clone https://github.com/BillMills/wodpy.git`
+ 1. Clone the development repo for wodpy: `git clone https://github.com/BillMills/wodpy.git; cd wodpy`
  2. Run the tests: `nosetests`
  3. Do they all pass?
   - Yes: Awesome!